CharlyJazz/GraphQL-Medium-Clone/README.md

 A project to learn a lot of tecnologies and build something awesome and great inspired on Medium.

+**You can use this API to create your own front end to study new frameworks of stacks.**

 ## Getting Started

 The easy way to start is to clone this repo, read the prerequisites and then get a Ruby package manager to install everything.
 We recommend rbenv or RVM to handler this task.